Create a cloud server

 - network volume — do not check the Local SSD NVMe disk checkbox.

-The amount of RAM allocated to the server may be less than the amount specified in the configuration — the operating system kernel reserves some RAM depending on the kernel version and distribution.
-The allocated volume on the server can be checked using the
+The amount of RAM allocated to the server may be less than the amount specified in the configuration — the operating system kernel reserves a portion of RAM depending on the kernel version and distribution.
+You can check the allocated amount on the server using the command

 Volumes